Reconciliation

 Our 2024-27 Reconciliation Action Plan (RAP) outlines our commitments to reconciliation and how we will continue to embed practical actions throughout our organisation; provide our people with the ability to collaboratively achieve these actions; and leverage our position as a state-wide essential services provider to increase understanding and appreciation of Aboriginal and Torres Strait Islander culture, knowledge and skills in the South Australian community.

 This is our third Stretch RAP and sixth overall, and was developed with input from Kauwi Miyurna (our Aboriginal and Torres Strait Islander network group), key people from across SA Water including those with direct relationships with our Aboriginal and Torres Strait Islander customers, stakeholders and communities, and several similar organisations at various stages in their RAP journey.
 Our RAP aligns with our corporate strategy and Reconciliation Australia’s framework of relationships, respect and opportunities.
+Some examples of our current reconciliation-focused initiatives include:

 Our Aboriginal Connection Branding